isaziconsulting/XRayFrontSideDetection/index.md

 # Data

 Our data is the open Montgomary database.
 We manually labeled 173 frontal and 123 lateral images.
 We rescaled xrays to 128x128 px images.
-We augmented the data by rotating images in the range of -30 degrees to +30 degrees.
+We augmented the data by rotating images in the range of -30 degrees to +30 degrees and flipping them along their vertical axis.

 # Performance

-Our model achieves a false positive rate of 1% and false negative rate of 1% a log-loss of 0.1 compared to previous work which achieves accuracy and .
-Our work is therefore comparable to previous work but with fewer parameters.
+Our model achieves a false positive rate of 1% and true positive rate of 1%.
+We also achieved a log-loss of 0.1 compared to previous work which achieves a false positive rate of and a true positive rate of .
+Our work is therefore comparable to previous work but is much simpler.
 Our model uses 2 convolutional layers instead of Googlenet which uses 22 convolutional layers and is therefore both more memory and computationally efficient.

 Here is a confusion matrix of front vs side classifications: